 Need A Helping Foot?

-Finally a couple of options to finish regular submissions in a crazy way.
+Finally a couple of options to finish regular submissions crazily.
 One great option is to use your foto to finish a collar choke from the back.
 Let’s say you have a collar choke in, but you lack the leverage to finish.
 Whenever you’re lying on the strong side of the back mount, you’ll have an issue with re-adjusting your grip because the opponent is on your arm.
 So, instead of bailing, use your foot to help you finish instead.
 First, release the lapel on the top side and grab it with your arm, the lower – the better.
 Next, use your top foot to place downward pressure on that same lapel.
 The direction of pressure should be towards your belt and backward.
-This takes all slack away and amplifies the collar choke you’re trying to get.
+This takes all slack away from and amplifies the collar choke you’re trying to get.

 And, at the very end, there’s the “douchebag”.
 Another one of Eddie Bravo’s crazy inventions, this one definitely merits being in the crazy BJJ submissions category.
 IT starts from the spider web position when you’re battling to get an armbar.
-Opponent’s tend t be really stubborn from here, especially if they have a Gi on.
+Opponents tend t be really stubborn from here, especially if they have a Gi on.
 So, in order to break their resistance, you’re going to use an unusual move.
 All it takes is to lift the leg you have over their head and place the outer edge of the foot on their throat.
 Now just push and you’ll get the armbar straight away.
 Or, if the opponent is unusually stubborn, they’ll tap to the same choke that Keenan likes.